input-output-hk/cardano-rt-view/doc/getting-started/faq.md

 ## «How many nodes can I connect to my RTView process?»

 You can connect as many nodes as you want.

+## «I know that particular error occurred, but I don't see it in the Errors tab.
+Why?»

+Please make sure you added corresponding tracer name in your node's configuration file.
+You can find the details [here](https://github.com/input-output-hk/cardano-rt-view/blob/master/doc/getting-started/node-configuration.md#errors-routing).